marcelo559/vegetable-garden/version-00-Sensors/readme.md

 ## Main Idea

 I'm begin to study on the C++ and NodeMCU this year, so I'm developing small slice of code to testing and debug easily.
 This way, I developed a humidity and temperature controll on NodeMCU and soil humidy controll on Arduino One.

+Image with two diagrams :: 1.
+Arduino and 2.
+NodeMCU